crazyklatsch/Arctis7_BatteryReader/README.md

+This project is reimplemented in rust and provided with a windows installer in https://github.com/crazyklatsch/Arctis7_BatteryReader_rs

 # Arctis7_BatteryReader
 A battery reader for the Steelseries Arctis7 Wireless Headset.
 It polls the percentage every 5 seconds and displayes it as a tray icon.